-Note that some manufacturers will have the light flash in green to indicate a weak internal battery.
-Thus, any time an electronic key indicator is seen to flash, consult your manual or your dealer.
+Note that some manufacturers will have the light flash in green to indicate a weak fob battery.
+Thus, any time an electronic key indicator is seen to flash, consult your manual or your dealer for clarification.

 These are Key Fob Indicator symbols and are meant to resemble the driver’s hand-held remote control, or fob.
 The one on the left indicates that the fob is not detected or has been removed from the vehicle.
 If the fob is in the vehicle, it is not detected and its battery is likely dead.
 The symbol to its right with the added lighting bolt indicates that the fob is detected but that the battery in the fob is low and should be replaced.